Bradpk/tic-tac-toe/pseudocode.md

 VARIABLES
 1. app (To link the HTML div element)

-2. playerTurn (To store state on who's turn it is)
+2. playerTurn (To store who's turn it is)

-3. gameCondition (To store state on whether somebody has won or if it is a draw)
+3. gameCondition (To store whether somebody has won or if it is a draw)

-4. gameBoard (To state whether each tile is 'empty', 'X' or 'O'
+4. gameBoard (To store whether each tile is 'empty', 'X' or 'O'

 5. displayWhosTurn (An html element that displays which players turn it is)

 6. displayResult (An html element that displays whether somebody has won or if the game is a draw)

+7. resetButton (To reinitialize the gameboard once game is over)

+8. winningCombinations (An array to store all the ways a player could win)

 FUNCTIONS
 1. renderElements (To render all the HTML required)